I had five excellent years living and working in Thailand, but the nonsensical bureaucracy eventually drove me away

 This year, The Ministry of Education once again added more difficulty in processing the teachers license and work permit.

-Sent in by Dr John Smith
+Dr John Smith

 In my opinion I find it very difficult to understand the mentality or blatant stupidity of the Thai immigration section in Bangkok.
 Not only do they rip you off at every turn but now they have found a new way to get money from visitors.

 I relocated to Vietnam to see if the grass was any greener over there.
 Whilst I was in Vietnam at the beginning I wrote an article saying what a breath of fresh air it was from the idiocy of Thailand.
 But after one year I came to realize the grass was not that green after all.

 Page 1 of 5 (showing 10 blogs out of 46 total)